-Why is this so, you ask?
-It’s because civil actions are where the insurance companies will use defense hired doctors to try to convince the court that victims aren’t injured, or haven’t suffered any pain, loss, or anguish from their accident.
+Why is this necessary, one may ask?
+It’s because civil actions are where the insurance companies will use the aforementioned defense hired doctors to try to convince the court that victims aren’t injured, or haven’t suffered any pain, loss, or anguish from their accident.
 In some cases, the insurance company can’t deny the victim is injured, so they switch tactics and claim the injury was caused by an event unrelated to the accident!

-This tactic was commonly used by cigarette manufacturers in their marketing and when they appeared in court.
-While cigarettes are still sold, and still proven to cause various forms of deadly cancer, times have changed, and we see attempts to advertise these harmful products less frequently or not at all anymore.
+This sneaky, unfair tactic was commonly used by cigarette manufacturers in their marketing and when they appeared in court their story was always the same: it wasn’t the cigarettes that caused the cancer, the victim was diagnosed with it due to something else.
+While cigarettes are still sold, and still proven to cause various forms of fatal lung cancer, times have changed, and we see attempts to advertise these harmful products less frequently.
+In some states, not at all.

-An experienced attorney for the plaintiff will never let the insurance companies take advantage of their client, play the schoolyard bully, or try to hide the truth.
-The insurance companies are expecting victims not to know left from right in these situations.
-However, the plaintiff’s attorney should always tell them the truth: they’re entitled to compensation and their pain and suffering is real, despite what defense hired doctors may try to convince the judge and jury.
+An experienced Personal Injury lawyer for the injured will never let the insurance company’s lawyers take advantage of their client, bully the client, cause them unnecessary anguish, or try to hide the truth.
+The insurance company is expecting victims not to know left from right in these situations.
+Without a lawyer, this may very well happen.
+That’s why it’s important to be represented by a law firm that has successfully seen hundreds of cases to verdict.
+It’s important that the plaintiff’s lawyer always tell them the truth: they’re entitled to compensation, and the dollar amount that is paid out will be fair.
+Reminding the client their pain and suffering is real is something compassionate, ethical lawyers will do, despite the team known as the “defense hired doctors” may try to convince the judge and jury, and even the victim themselves.

-Often times, the defense will hire a physician to testify as to whether or not the plaintiff is actually injured and furthermore, this physician will usually find that the plaintiff is not injured at all!
+So, who are these “defense hired doctors”?
+They’re exactly what they sound like, and lawyers must prepare the client to face them honestly and credibly.
+Often times, the defense will hire a physician to testify as to whether or not the plaintiff (accident victim) is actually injured.
+Furthermore, as if attempting to discredit a victim who has sustained life threatening injuries isn’t insulting enough, this physician will usually find that the victim is not injured at all!
 This doesn’t seem right, does it?
-That’s because the practice behind it isn’t an ethical one, nor is it “fair and impartial”, a legal term regularly used too loosely.
+That’s because the practice of employing defense hired doctors isn’t an ethical one, nor is it “fair and impartial”, a legal term regularly thrown around unfairly.

-It’s easy for a plaintiff to be blindsided when being cross-examined by a physician hired for the defense.
+It’s easy for a victim to be blindsided when being cross-examined by a physician hired for the defense.
 This doctor may act caring, considerate, even ask the victim leading questions that seem to imply they care about their pain and suffering.
-An experienced attorney will not let his or her client be fooled by this tactic!
-Plaintiffs should always be advised by their attorneys prior to any litigation (mediation, trial, arbitration) what they should be aware of, how to answer certain questions that may arise, and what not to say.
-This is just one skill that a personal injury attorney needs to be leaps and bounds above their peers in in order to successfully obtain maximum compensation for their injured client.
+An experienced lawyer will not let his or her client be fooled by this tactic!
+Plaintiffs should always be advised by their lawyers prior to any litigation (mediation, trial, arbitration) what they should be aware of, how to answer certain questions that may arise, and what not to say.
+This is just one skill that a personal injury lawyer needs to be leaps and bounds above their peers in in order to successfully obtain maximum compensation for their injured client.

 When a victim is in pain after an accident, they may be experiencing exhaustion, stress, and mental anguish (PTSD, flashbacks from the accident) and just want the entire legal process to be over with quickly.
-Unless properly advised by their personal injury attorney, they may not know how to answer questions correctly and although the defense acts in a manner that can be deemed unethical, they may still be able to get the case dismissed.
+Unless properly advised by their Personal Injury lawyer, they may not know how to answer questions correctly and although the defense acts in a manner that can be deemed unethical, they may still be able to get the case dismissed.

-Without a personal injury attorney who is ready and willing to take on the insurance companies and expose what they’re hiding from innocent, injured clients, victims are at-risk for obtaining less or no compensation when they rightfully deserved a large sum!
+Without a Personal Injury lawyer who is ready and willing to take on the insurance companies and expose what they’re hiding from innocent, injured clients, victims are at-risk for obtaining less or no compensation when they rightfully deserved a large sum!

-The defense hired doctors, medical examination are nothing to fear, if attorney and plaintiff are well informed
+The defense hired doctors, medical examination are nothing to fear, if lawyer and client are well informed

-A defense medical examination is common practice in personal injury cases.
-The insurance company and/or the defendant’s legal team(s) will want to know everything about the plaintiff and the injuries they sustained.
-With an attorney that informs their client beforehand of what the insurance company doesn’t want them to know, there is no reason to fear this kind of exam.
-It’s important for the plaintiff to adequately express the pain they’re in and hold nothing back.
+A defense medical examination, or “DME”, is common practice in Personal Injury cases.
+The insurance company and/or the insurance company’s legal team(s) will want to know everything about the accident victim and the injuries they sustained.
+With a lawyer that informs their client beforehand of what the insurance company doesn’t want them to know, there is no reason to fear this kind of exam.
+It’s important for the plaintiff to adequately express the pain they’re in honestly, without exaggeration.
+Honesty is the “golden ticket” to winning a case.
 They should not cower in face of a defense hired doctors.

 Some quick tips for the defense medical examination

-To conclude this article, let’s look at the dreaded defense medical examination.
-This examination is dreaded by plaintiffs because they go in expecting to feel attacked, made to fear defense hired doctors because they’ve been conditioned by the insurance company to think their pain will be dismissed.
-That’s simply not true, and personal injury attorneys with years of litigation experience in these matters are working hard to dispel the myth that the insurance company can keep playing Big Bad.
+To conclude this writeup, let’s look at the universally dreaded defense medical examination.
+This examination is dreaded by victims because they go in expecting to feel attacked, belittled, and made to fear defense hired doctors due to being conditioned to think they will not be compensated for pain and suffering they know is real, and truly affecting their quality of life.
+That’s simply not true, and Personal Injury lawyers with years of litigation experience in these matters are working hard to dispel the myth that the insurance company can keep playing Big Bad.

-Follow these helpful tips to make the defense medical examination process run just that much more smoothly:
+Follow our helpful tips to make the DME process run just that much more smoothly:

 Be prepared: this tip is obvious but cannot be stressed enough!
 Be as prepared as possible.
-Be prepared to share your medical history, what happened directly before and during the accident, the pain you’re in, and any other information your personal injury attorney has advised you to be forthcoming with.
-Keep any information you were advised not to share to yourself.
+Be prepared to share medical history, what happened directly before, during, and after the accident (if memory loss has occurred, it’s important to inform the lawyer of this beforehand), the pain being experienced, and any other information the lawyer has advised the client to be forthcoming with.
+A client should keep any information they were advised not to share to his or herself.
 There is a reason for this.
-Your attorney has your best interests, so always heed their advice without fail.
+Personal Injury lawyers have their clients best interest at heart, and want them to receive full compensation, so always heed their advice.

-You may use notes: If writing things down helps you remember, do so!
-If you cannot write due to your injury, you can have a family member or spouse write down anything you’ve been advised by your attorney so that you don’t forget on the day of the exam.
+Using notes is acceptable: If writing things down helps a client remember, they may do so!
+If they cannot write due to their injury, they can have a family member or spouse write down anything they’ve been advised by their lawyer, so that they don’t forget on the day of the exam.

-Be polite, don’t act defensively: a victim may feel the defense is out to get them, and that’s true (the insurance companies employ attorneys and medical professionals to act aggressively on their behalf).
-Acting defensively or rudely toward anyone from the defense’s team (doctors, attorneys, expert witnesses) doesn’t prove your pain and suffering, and it may reflect poorly on the attorney representing you, who has your best interest.
-Being fearful or stressed out after a serious accident is normal, but it’s important to remember that the legal process will move more smoothly and, in your favor, if you remain calm and follow the advice of your experienced attorney.
-They want the best for you!
+Be polite, don’t play defense: a victim may feel the defense is out to get them, and that’s true (the insurance companies employ lawyers and medical professionals to act aggressively on their behalf to avoid paying out more compensation than they deem absolutely necessary).
+Acting defensively or rudely toward anyone from the insurance company’s legal team (doctors, lawyers, expert witnesses) doesn’t prove a victim’s pain and suffering, and it may reflect poorly on the lawyer, too.
+Credibility and honesty are everything.
+Being fearful or stressed out after a serious accident is normal, but it’s important to remember that the legal process will move more smoothly and, in the injured party’s favor, if they remain calm and follow the advice of their experienced accident lawyer.
+They want what’s best for the client!